James Alexander Cowan: Others

 Cowan served as a personal and corporate advisor to Cyrus Eaton of Chesapeake and Ohio Railway.
-He was associated to the Liberal Party of Canada.
-He was elected the first president of the Canadian Film Institute in 1952 until 1966.
+He was elected the first president of the Canadian Film Institute in 1951 until 1962.
 He was also one of the founding board members of CTV Television Network in Canada and one of the people behind Expo '67.

 He was also a promoter of British films like Henry V, and other Shakespearian films to North America, and Canada.

 Cowan loved nature.
 His love of nature included a number of conservation projects including his work helping to secure Canadian support of the Quetico-Superior Foundation to preserve the boundary waters area that created the largest international wilderness preserve in the world.

 He also had a great interest in promoting adult education and literacy.
 He worked with the Canadian Association for Adult Education led by J. R. Kidd of the Ontario Institute for Studies in Education on many different projects.

 The prolific mystery novelist, Frances Shelley Wees, based one of her recurring sleuths on her friend, James A. Cowan.
 Prior to becoming a novelist, she was also in the public relations world.
 Her novel's mystery was often solved by "Dr. Jonathan Merrill with the aid of his pretty young sister.
 Dr. Merrill is a psychologist who lectures at University of Toronto and acts as consultant to the Toronto police."
 Bruce Byrnes, in a 1957 Toronto Telegram book review of Wees' book, Murder in Muskoka, "But most readers are likely to make the wrong guess about Dr. Merrill, the hero of the piece.
 He does have a real-life model — not a detective, psychologist or anyone connected with police work, but a Toronto public relations man (who is in on the secret)."
 In 1955, Wees inscribed a copy of, "M'Lord I Am Not Guilty" to Cowan and confirmed the secret identity.
 She wrote, "for JAC - alias Jonathan Merrill with apologies for an insufficiently valuable characterization."

 Death

-Cowan died on September 9, 1978 at Bracebridge, Ontario and was buried at the Mickle Cemetery in Gravenhurst, Ontario.
+Cowan died on September 9, 1978, at Bracebridge, Ontario, and was buried at the Mickle Cemetery in Gravenhurst, Ontario.